-SAIC wins $49.2M Navy contract to support mine warfare missions
+SAIC wins $8.3M option to support Navy integrated warfare systems

 - By Mark Hoover